REDCap (Research Electronic Data Capture)

 REDCap Training: Register here for REDCap training sessions.

 Steps to Create a REDCap Project

 Step 1.
 Submit Access Request(s) and CTSC Application for Resource Use

-- Service Catalog instructions for Requesting REDCap Access (PDF)
+- Service Catalog instructions for Requesting REDCap Access for Employees (PDF)

 - Complete the online CTSC Application for Resource Use to request "Biomedical Informatics/Data Collection and Management" resources

 Step 2.
 Request a Project

 - Submit Project Level Agreement: Download and complete the REDCap project level agreement (PDF)

 - Register for a REDCap Training Session to learn how to create a Data Dictionary

 - Review CTSC documentation to learn how to construct a data dictionary